-How to Stop an Escape Artist from Making a Holiday Getaway
+How to Stop Your Escape-Artist Dog From Making a Getaway

 Making good stuff go away is the definition of “negative punishment,” and making bad stuff happen is “positive punishment.”
 Your pup’s getting punished twice, and here’s the kicker: They won’t associate either punishment with their initial door-darting.
 Nope, they’ll instead connect both of those consequences with you catching them, which will make it even harder to retrieve them the next time they get loose.
 Here’s exactly what to do if your dog is a door-darter:

-Easier said than done, you may say.
+Anyone with a door-darter might say this is easier said than done.
 An accomplished door-darter is often an accomplished keep-away player as well.
-Don’t chase your dog; you’ll just be playing their game.
+Don’t chase your dog; you’ll just be playing their gameopens in a new tab.
 Instead, try a different tack.
 Grab a squeaky toy, take it outside, and make it squeak.
 It may be counter-intuitive, but when your dog looks, run away from them, still squeaking the toy.
 If your dog chases you, let them grab one end of the toy.
 Play tug, trade the toy for a treat, then squeak and play some more.
 Let them follow you, playing tug, into your fenced yard, then close the gate (or into your garage or house if you don’t have a fence).
-Play more squeaky with them.

 Once you’ve corralled your wandering pup, the part about punishment bears repeating: No matter how upset you are, don’t yell.
 Don’t even reprimand them calmly.
 And don’t take your dog back inside immediately — that’s punishment, too.
 Stay outside and play a while.
 If you punish them or march them sternly back into the house, they’ll be harder to catch the next time.
 Instead, happily and genuinely reinforce their responding to you with whatever they love best.